Schema-First Telemetry in Go: A New Approach to Observability

 How does this compare with OpenTelemetry (OTel), the open-source observability framework many Go developers use?
 OTel wasn’t originally schema-first, but it recognized some of these issues and introduced a schema concept in version 1.8 of the spec.

-OTel provides Semantic Conventions – essentially a catalog of standard attribute names for common scenarios (HTTP, database, messaging, etc.).
-These are defined in YAML files and published as part of the spec.
-In Go, they’re available as constants (for example, semconv.HTTPMethodKey for the "http.method" attribute).
-Semantic conventions impose a bit of structure and consistency: if everyone follows them, all services will use "http.method" to mean the same thing.
-However, as Shkuro et al. point out, these are “only conventions” – nothing prevents a developer from deviating or misusing them.
-There is no automatic validation that your values make sense (e.g., ensuring an "http.status_code" attribute is a number and not a string saying “OK”).
+OTel provides Semantic Conventions, a catalog of standard attribute names for common scenarios (HTTP, database, messaging, and so on).
+They’re defined in YAML files and published as part of the spec.
+In Go they’re available as constants (for example, semconv.HTTPMethodKey for the "http.method" attribute).
+Semantic conventions add some structure and consistency: if everyone follows them, all services use "http.method" to mean the same thing.
+But as Shkuro et al. point out, these are “only conventions”.
+Nothing prevents a developer from deviating or misusing them, and there is no automatic validation that your values make sense (e.g., that an "http.status_code" attribute is a number and not a string saying “OK”).

-To help with evolving conventions, OpenTelemetry also introduced Telemetry Schemas identified by a Schema URL.
-Here’s how it works: an instrumentation library can embed a schema URL like https://opentelemetry.io/schemas/1.9.0 in the data it emits.
-This indicates, “I’m using version 1.9.0 of the conventions.”
-If a backend sees data from an older schema version, it can (in theory) automatically translate attributes to the newer schema (for example, if a key was renamed between OTel 1.8.0 and 1.9.0).
-Essentially, OTel schemas facilitate version negotiation and transformation – a bit like a migration script for telemetry data.
-This is a useful feature to handle gradual changes in conventions without breaking dashboards.
+To help conventions evolve, OpenTelemetry also introduced Telemetry Schemas identified by a Schema URL.
+An instrumentation library can embed a schema URL like https://opentelemetry.io/schemas/1.9.0 in the data it emits, signaling “I’m using version 1.9.0 of the conventions.”
+If a backend sees data from an older schema version, it can in theory automatically translate attributes to the newer schema (for example, if a key was renamed between OTel 1.8.0 and 1.9.0).
+So OTel schemas enable version negotiation and transformation, a bit like a migration script for telemetry data, which is useful for handling gradual changes in conventions without breaking dashboards.

-However, OTel’s Schema URL mechanism is still about evolving conventions – it doesn’t give you a per-application custom schema with rich types.
-The OTel schema does not formally describe the data’s shape beyond listing name changes between versions.
-So, while it helps with compatibility, it doesn’t address the full schema-first vision of strongly typed telemetry with all semantics captured.
+But OTel’s Schema URL mechanism is still about evolving conventions.
+It doesn’t give you a per-application custom schema with rich types, and it doesn’t formally describe the data’s shape beyond listing name changes between versions.
+So it helps with compatibility, but it doesn’t reach the full schema-first vision of strongly typed telemetry with all semantics captured.

 Comparing Approaches:

-• Evolution: Schema-first supports safe evolution through versioned schemas and automated compatibility checks.
-OTel’s schema URLs allow backends to adapt to renamed fields, but they don’t solve deeper changes (like splitting a field into two, or changing data types) and don’t prevent issues if producers and consumers aren’t in lockstep.
+- Evolution: Schema-first supports safe evolution through versioned schemas and automated compatibility checks.
+OTel’s schema URLs let backends adapt to renamed fields, but they don’t solve deeper changes (splitting a field in two, changing data types) and don’t prevent problems if producers and consumers aren’t in lockstep.

-• Metadata Richness: In schema-first, metadata like unit (e.g. milliseconds vs seconds for a latency metric) can be captured in the schema.
-In OTel’s code-first model, if you use a semantic convention, the unit might be suggested by convention (e.g., "ms" for milliseconds), but it’s not automatically enforced.
-It’s up to the developer to remember and the backend to interpret.
-Many existing telemetry systems treat all labels as opaque strings with no units or data type info.
+- Metadata Richness: In schema-first, metadata like unit (e.g. milliseconds vs seconds for a latency metric) can be captured in the schema.
+In OTel’s code-first model, if you use a semantic convention the unit might be suggested by convention (e.g.,

-In short, OpenTelemetry is moving towards more schema awareness (with schema URLs and generated semantic convention libraries), but it is still largely a code-first ecosystem.
-The schema-first approach, as championed by Meta, goes further by treating telemetry schemas like first-class artifacts in your development workflow.
+OpenTelemetry is moving toward more schema awareness (schema URLs, generated semantic-convention libraries), but it is still largely a code-first ecosystem.
+The schema-first approach, as championed by Meta, goes further: it treats telemetry schemas as first-class artifacts in your development workflow.

 Evolving the Ecosystem: Schema-First Telemetry Elsewhere

-Meta isn’t alone in recognizing the need for better telemetry metadata.
-Other organizations and open-source projects are also pushing in this direction:
+Meta isn’t alone in seeing the need for better telemetry metadata.
+Other organizations and open-source projects are pushing in the same direction:

-• Datadog Reference Tables: Some observability vendors approach the metadata problem by allowing users to enrich telemetry after the fact.
-Datadog, for instance, has Reference Tables which let you join telemetry data with external data (like CMDB info or business metadata).
-While not the same as schema-first, it stems from the same pain point – needing more context and meaning in telemetry.
-Reference Tables are an a posteriori enrichment (add metadata after data is collected), whereas schema-first bakes the metadata in a priori.
-At Meta, they had experience with an a posteriori metadata store and found it can drift out of sync if not tightly coupled, which is why they moved to schema-first for critical systems.
+- Datadog Reference Tables: Some observability vendors tackle the metadata problem by letting users enrich telemetry after the fact.
+Datadog, for instance, has Reference Tables that let you join telemetry data with external data (CMDB info, business metadata).
+It isn’t schema-first, but it comes from the same pain point: needing more context and meaning in telemetry.
+Reference Tables enrich a posteriori (add metadata after data is collected), whereas schema-first bakes it in a priori.
+At Meta they had experience with an a posteriori metadata store and found it can drift out of sync if not tightly coupled, which is why they moved to schema-first for critical systems.

-• Chronosphere’s Approach: Chronosphere (an observability platform) emphasizes standardizing telemetry metadata and naming across an organization.
-In a blog post on OTel attribute naming, they note “metadata plays a key role in making observability data meaningful” and advocate for clear conventions and company-wide standards.
-This isn’t a full schema-first system, but the recommended practice of defining a naming standard document and using workshops to get teams aligned is essentially a manual schema governance process.
-It reflects the same goals: consistency, discoverability, and interoperability of telemetry.
+- Chronosphere’s approach: Chronosphere (an observability platform) emphasizes standardizing telemetry metadata and naming across an organization.
+In a blog post on OTel attribute naming, they note that “metadata plays a key role in making observability data meaningful” and advocate for clear conventions and company-wide standards.
+This isn’t a full schema-first system, but the recommended practice of defining a naming-standard document and running workshops to align teams is essentially a manual schema-governance process.
+The goals are the same: consistency, discoverability, and interoperability of telemetry.

-In summary, there’s a broad recognition that we need stronger contracts for telemetry data.
-Whether via formal schemas, unified conventions, or metadata enrichment, the industry is converging on the idea that telemetry should be more self-describing and evolvable without breaking consumers.
-Schema-first telemetry is a leading technique to achieve that.
+There’s broad recognition that telemetry needs stronger contracts.
+Whether through formal schemas, unified conventions, or metadata enrichment, the industry is converging on telemetry that is more self-describing and can evolve without breaking consumers.
+Schema-first is one of the leading techniques to get there.

 Go Example: Schema-First Telemetry in Practice